ncatlab/nlab-content/pages/1/0/3/1/1301/content.md

-Ben Webster is a C.L.E.
-Moore Instructor at MIT.
+I'm a professor at the University of Oregon.

-His research is on connections between [[representation theory]], geometry and topology, including Khovanov-Rozansky homology and the geometry of symplectic singularities.
+My research is on connections between [[representation theory]], geometry and topology, including Khovanov-Rozansky homology and the geometry of symplectic singularities.

-He is a blogger at [Secret Blogging Seminar](http://sbseminar.wordpress.com/).
+I'm a blogger at [Secret Blogging Seminar](http://sbseminar.wordpress.com/).

 ##Expository posts:##